|Nutrition Facts (per serving)|

 - 2 tablespoons extra virgin olive oil

-- Preheat the oven to 350°F. Have ready a 11 x 14-inch baking dish or casserole.
+Preheat the oven to 350°F. Have ready an 11 x 14-inch baking dish or casserole.

-- Melt the butter in a medium saucepan.
-Add the onions and cook over medium-low heat, stirring often, for about 3 minutes, or until beginning to soften.
-Add the garlic and flour, and continue cooking, stirring constantly, for another 2 minutes.
+Melt the butter in a medium saucepan.
+Add the onions and cook over medium-low heat, stirring often, for about three minutes, or until beginning to soften.
+Add the garlic and flour, and continue cooking, stirring constantly, for another two minutes.
 Whisk in the milk, mushroom soup, salt, and pepper, and cook, stirring often, until the mixture begins to simmer and thicken.